1. Home

 • You must have access to a specified sum of money in order to pay legal fees – the exact amount will vary but will usually be around £4k.

-You must meet all of the above criteria.
+You must meet all the above criteria.
 The housing association might also have some additional conditions – you should ask them or the estate agent if you’re not sure.

 Affordable homes programme eligibility